SeldonIO/seldon-core/docs/wrappers/java.md

 The required environment variables understood by the builder image are explained below.
 You can provide them in the ```.s2i/enviroment``` file or on the ```s2i build``` command line.

-### MODEL_NAME
-The name of the R file containing the model.

 ### API_TYPE

 API type to create.
-Can be REST only at present.
+Can be REST or GRPC.

 ### SERVICE_TYPE